thalkz/promo_code/README.md

 ## How to Run tests
 - `go test ./...` from root folder to run all tests
-- `go test ./promocode` to run promocode unit tests
+- `go test ./promocode_test` to run promocode unit tests
-- `go test ./endpoints` to run endpoints integration tests
+- `go test ./endpoints_test` to run endpoints integration tests
+- `go test ./weather_test` to run weather integration tests

+## Comments on improvements
+Hello, I've taken some time to cleanup up the project, removed some duplication, added the implementation for the weather API call, and improved the tests.
+The "main" branch is the branch with the original work.

 ## Comments for the reviewers
 Hi 👋, I'm going to stop now, even if the project is not fully completed yet.
 I've worked about 2 hours this morning, then did a 1h break and finally about 3 hours this afternoon.
 In total, that's about 5 hours.